On Monday, I announced my new email policy of checking email once a day.

 If you have to get wordy with your explanation or request, odds are it’s not an actual emergency.

-Think about it: how many true emergency situations really require more than 140 characters?
+Think about it: how many true emergency situations really require more than 140 characters or more than 60 seconds?
 Fire!
-Fallen and I can’t get up!
+Fallen and I can't get up!
 Pinned by circus elephant!
 Out of coffee!
 All real emergencies, all very brief.

 It’s probably not an emergency.